 Opposite the entrance to Vicars' Close can be seen The Rib.
 Dating from the mid 15th Century, it was originally built to house cathedral dignitaries.
 It was once part of a row of three houses that fell within the bishop's gift, known collectively as The Bishop's Ribs.
 The other two houses no longer survive, and The Rib is now a private residence.

-At the end of the street, access to Sadler Street is via the original medieval western gatehouse (Brown's Gatehouse - at one time referred to as The Dean's Eye).
+At the end of the street, access to Sadler Street is via the original medieval western gatehouse (Brown's Gatehouse - named after Richard Brown, the 1553AD tenant of the adjoining house.
+Brown's Gatehouse was known as The Dean's Eye during the 19th Century).
 This survives complete, and is now incorporated into The Ancient Gatehouse hotel.

 Penniless Porch and The Bishop's Eye